TheZeeshann/SocialApi/README.md

 ## Register An Account

-To Create An Account, Accept only post request with three parameter
+To Create An Account, Accept only post request with four parameter
 * Name
+* Username
 * Email
 * Password

-The end point is to Create or Register an account is `createUser`
+The end point is to Create or Register an account is `register`

 <b>Demo Url</b>
-* API Url <a href="http://socialapi.socialcodia.ml/createUser">http://socialapi.socialcodia.ml/createUser</a>
+* API Url <a href="http://socialapi.socialcodia.ml/register">http://socialapi.socialcodia.ml/register</a>
 * GUI Url <a href="http://socialui.socialcodia.ml/register">http://socialui.socialcodia.ml/register</a>

 An email verification will be send to user email address when they registered an account into the system.